dcrankshaw/datascience-sp14/lab2/pandas.md

 Having worked our way through the basics, lets now see how we can use Pandas for data analysis.
 To do this part of the lab we will reuse the World Cup soccer logs from Lab 1.
-However this time the data has been formatted as a `csv` file that you will load first.
+However this time the input data has been sampled and formatted as a `csv` file that you will load first.

     log_df = pd.read_csv("/home/saasbook/wc_day6_1_sample.csv",
                          names=['ClientID', 'Date', 'Time', 'URL', 'ResponseCode', 'Size'],